 14. Blizzard by John Rocco (K–3)

 This first-person narrative, based on the author’s experience during the Blizzard of 1978, helps children imagine what it would really be like to be snowed in for days.
 It’s a perfect writing mentor text to inspire winter stories.

 15. Sleep Tight Farm: A Farm Prepares for Winter by Eugenie Doyle (K–3)

 This is a different take on winter preparations.
 A modern-day farm family prepares for the cold and snow.
-The books offers lots to learn about farm life.
+The book offers lots to learn about farm life.

-16. Under and Over the Snow by Kate Messner (K–3)
+16. Over and Under the Snow by Kate Messner (K–3)

 A child spends the day cross-country skiing and observes animals around her.
 She also imagines the activities of the animals burrowed beneath the snow in this literary nonfiction masterpiece.